hpcc-systems/Community-Workshops/README.md

 # Community-Workshops
-ECL course material for community workshops
+ECL course material for community workshops.
+Training cluster address will be informed closer to the event.

 # Client installation pre-requisites
 1. Download and install the latest ECL IDE version availble from https://hpccsystems.com/download#HPCC-Platform.
 For detailed information on how to setup the ECL IDE, please watch this instructional video: https://www.youtube.com/watch?v=TT7rCcyWTAo